thediyblogger/blog/content/blog/why-your-business-needs-a-cdn/index.md

 WHICH CDN PROVIDER SHOULD YOU USE?
 ----------------------------------

-There are many CDN providers out there such as Akamai, Amazon CloudFront, Verizon Edgecast, Fastly, MaxCDN, and the list can go on.
+There are many CDN providers out there such as Akamai, Amazon CloudFront, CloudFlare, Verizon Edgecast, Fastly, MaxCDN, and the list can go on.
+We are fans of CloudFlare if you are starting out due to their free plans and free SSL certificate options.